Find Trade Colleges

 - Control Operator

-In 2016, there was an estimated number of 175,800 jobs in the United States for Geothermal Technician.
+There were about 175,800 jobs for Geothermal Technician in 2016 (in the United States).
 New jobs are being produced at a rate of 8.2% which is above the national average.
 The Bureau of Labor Statistics predicts 14,500 new jobs for Geothermal Technician by 2026.
-There will be an estimated 18,700 positions for Geothermal Technician per year.
+Due to new job openings and attrition, there will be an average of 18,700 job openings in this field each year.

 The states with the most job growth for Geothermal Technician are Utah, Florida, and Nevada.
 Watch out if you plan on working in Vermont, Maine, or Kansas.
 These states have the worst job growth for this type of profession.